 The first opening after the break saw United test substitute U's 'keeper Jack Stevens in the 51st minute when a neat Amartey flick on sent Emmanuel away on goal, his low driven shot being held by Stevens low to his right.
 Just one minute later though Oxford had a fifth and Taylor a fourth as the striker collected the ball in the United area and fired low past Lavin into the far corner.

-Number six came on 57 minutes as Goodrham turned his marker on the right side and fired a diping cross-come-shot that flew over Lavin into the far corner of the net, a strike of quality or luck, only he knows for sure.
+Number six came on 57 minutes as Goodrham turned his marker on the right side and fired a dipping cross-cum-shot that flew over Lavin into the far corner of the net, a strike of quality or luck, only he knows for sure.
 Another almost came soon after when Josh Johnson hit a shot that looked to be heading for the top corner but a flying Lavin tip over denied the U's man a goal.

 Ten minutes later though it was seven as Cooper turned home a Derick Osei-Yaw centre.
 Still not letting their heads drop, United almost found a consolation when an exchange of passes with Jalloh saw the ball return to substitute Amos Nasha and he struck his shot hard and low but Stevens was equal to it.